 Session Content

-The WET treatment protocol consists of 5 sessions, with each session lasting approximately 50 minutes.
-During each session, patients write narratives about their traumas in response to specific writing instructions.
+The WET protocol consists of 5 sessions, with each session lasting approximately 50 minutes.
+During each session, patients write narratives about their traumatic experiences in response to specific writing instructions.
 There are no between-session assignments.

-The first treatment session starts by providing the patient with psychoeducation about PTSD and a treatment rationale.
-This is followed by the patient completing the first, 30-minute trauma narrative.
-Following the 30 minutes of writing, the therapist checks in with the patient about their experience while completing the written narrative.
-In the remaining 4 sessions, clinicians provide feedback to patients on the previous session's writing, specifically on how well the client followed the writing instructions, deliver instructions for the writing to be done during that day's session, allow the patient to complete the day's 30-minute writing assignment, and check in with the patient about the session's writing assignment after it is completed.
-At the end of the session, patients are instructed to allow themselves to have whatever trauma-related feelings, thoughts or memories that they may experience during the course of the week without trying to push them away.
+In the first treatment session, the therapist provides their patient with psychoeducation about PTSD and a treatment rationale.
+Following this, the patient completes the first, 30-minute narrative.
+Following the 30 minutes of writing, the therapist checks in with the patient about their experience while they completed their written narrative.
+In the remaining 4 sessions, the clinician provides feedback to the patient on the previous session's writing, specifically on how well they followed the writing instructions.
+The clinician then delivers instructions for the writing to be done during that day's session, the patient completes the 30-minute writing assignment, and then the clinician checks in with the patient about their experience while doing the writing.
+At the end of the session, patients are instructed to allow themselves to experience any trauma-related feelings, thoughts, or memories that may arise between sessions without making any attempts to avoid them.
 Treatment sessions are highly scripted, ensuring standardization of treatment delivery and increasing provider adherence to the protocol.

 Back to Top